Universal Robust Regression via Maximum Mean Discrepancy: Numerical experiments

-Below the value of the estimators $\hat{\theta}_n$ and $\tilde{\theta}_n$ are obtained using AdaGrad \cite{Duchi}, an adaptive stochastic gradient algorithm, and the strategy exposed in Appendix \ref{app:A} for computing the former estimator is implemented.
-As suggested in Section \ref{subsec:algo}, the algorithms that compute $\hat{\theta}_n$ and $\tilde{\theta}_n$ use the maximum likelihood estimator as starting value.
+Below the value of the estimators $\hat{\theta}_n$ and $\tilde{\theta}_n$ are obtained using AdaGrad \citep{Duchi}, an adaptive stochastic gradient algorithm, and the strategy exposed in Appendix \ref{subsection:proof:gradient2} for computing the former estimator is implemented.
+As suggested in Section \ref{subsec:algo}, the algorithms that compute $\hat{\theta}_n$ and $\tilde{\theta}_n$ use the maximum likelihood estimate of the model parameter as starting value.